Dizziness, Vertigo, Tinnitus, Meniere's Disease an

 7. Neurological diseases such as MS.

-With these conditions there are other symptoms present as well and they are normally picked up in the chiropractic and neurological examination, sometimes requiring a referral for medical follow up.
+With these conditions noted above, there are other symptoms present as well and they are normally picked up in the chiropractic and neurological examination, sometimes requiring a referral for medical follow up.

 A firm diagnosis and the right treatment can help you get rid of this disabling condition, and quickly.
 BPPV frequently goes undiagnosed and is treated symptomatically with medically prescribed drugs such as Stemetil and Compazine (prochlorperazine), a sedative, which can make you feel very tired.
 If you are prescribed this drug you should not operate machinery or drive, and, it can have many other side-effects.